What do we mean by LITERACY?

 Not so here, in sunny South Africa, where due to history and poverty we are still fighting for the right to quality basic education and fighting to improve our literacy levels.

 We could call this traditional type of literacy ‘language literacy’.
-Language literacy usually begins with the development of speaking skills in young children.
+Looking at it simplistically, language literacy usually begins with the development of speaking skills in young children.
 Speaking skills should then lead on to the development of reading skills and subsequently to writing skills.

 There are very few home environments where a young child is not exposed to language.
 However, there are many home environments in South Africa where children are not exposed to reading and books.

 We must keep in mind that key to the development of language literacy is the development of reading skills.
 Reading skills evolve in a less organic way than speaking skills do, which requires greater effort.
-The development of reading skills depends heavily on environmental influences and the availability of resources.
+The development of reading skills depends heavily on environmental influences and the availability of resources, as well as explicit instruction.
 It is more likely that a child will end up in an environment deprived of reading, rather than a home environment where they are deprived of spoken language.

 This is why many children in South Africa do not learn to read well or do not develop high literacy levels, even though they commendably speak several different languages fluently.